djangodesmet/redhat-devops-workshop/README.md

 In order to deploy the application, go to the OpenShift console and make sure you are on the `Developer` view.
 From there click `+Add` and choose `Import from Git`.
 Paste the https git clone url into the field.
 Under the advanced git options you can optionally specify which branch to build from.
 Under `Build` and advanced build options, add an environment variable from Secret.
 Select `default-name-multi-model-server-sa` and then `token` and name it `SVA_TOKEN`.
 Add another environment variable and call it `REMOTE` and give it the value `True`.
 Add another environment variable and call it `ENDPOINT` and paste the inference endpoint into the value field.

 Under `Deploy` and `Resource type` choose `Deployment`.
 Set `Target port` to 8080.

+Click deploy and wait a few minutes for the application to start running.
+You can get the url for the application by clicking on `Topology` and clicking on the deployment.
+The url is under the `Routes` section.